Parsonage Road, Newton Ferrers

 Community: Ryearch wrote to the local community, providing contact details should any local residents have any queries about the project.
 The street name was agreed by the local parish council, who had a preference for Peters’ Field – the name of the original landowner of this brownfield site.

-Outcome: The scheme was successfully delivered to the client’s satisfaction.
+Outcome: The scheme was successfully delivered to the client’s satisfaction, and was an Award Finalist for regional construction awards in 2018.